zeux/qgrep/README.md

             D:\MyGame\Source/render/lightmanager.cpp
             D:\MyGame\Source/render/manager.c

-    ft - search in file paths using a Command-T like fuzzy matching with ranking.
-         All letters from a query have to exist in the file path in the same order, and the distance between letters in the match determines the score.
+    ff - search in file paths using fuzzy matching with ranking All letters from a query have to exist in the file path in the same order, and the distance between letters in the match determines the score.
 For
          example: